What a Mess: NASCAR worried about first Bristol dirt race

 That ”thing” at Indy in 2008 ruined the fan appetite for NASCAR at historic Indianapolis Motor Speedway.
 The Goodyear tires used on NASCAR’s new model car that year couldn’t handle the loads and began exploding during the race.
 To mitigate damage, NASCAR threw competition cautions every 10 or so laps to force teams to pit for new tires.

-The race averaged just nine laps of green-flag racing a stretch and Indianapolis fans have still not forgotten.
+There were 11 cautions for 52 laps in a 160-lap race – an average of nine laps of green-flag racing a stretch – and fans have still not forgotten.

 More than 400,000 turn out for the Indianapolis 500, but attendance for the NASCAR events dipped well below 100,000.
 This year’s Brickyard will be held on the road course after 27 years on the famed oval.